 What Happens When You Total a Financed Car?

-Most people don't have enough cash to buy a new or used car.
-Instead, they borrow money from a lender, pay the seller for the car, and pay the loan back in monthly installments over two to eight years.
+Most people don’t have enough cash to buy a new or used car.
+Instead, they borrow money from a lender, use the loan proceeds to pay for the car, and repay the loan in monthly installments over two to eight years.
 A lot can happen during that time, including a serious car accident.
-This article outlines what happens when you still owe money on a totaled car.

 What Is a Totaled Car?